 To query data, first you need to create a connection to the corresponding data source (in case you have not created it yet) or select an existing one in the connection list on the left of the query page (screenshot).

-If you haven’t created the necessary connection yet, you can create it by clicking Add new at the bottom of the drop-down list and specify the connection parameters in the opened Connection window.
+If you haven’t created the necessary connection yet, you can create it by clicking + New connection at the bottom of the drop-down list and specify the connection parameters in the opened Connection window.

 To create different connections, you need to enter different sets of parameters.
-You can find more information on creating the corresponding connections in the Connections section of our documentation.
+You can find more information on creating the corresponding connections in the Connections or Connectors section of our documentation.

 Viewing Connection Metadata